Skip to main content

 username: admin

-Providing you the username and password of the Kafka cluster admin user.
+Providing you the username and password of the Apache Kafka cluster admin user.

-IMPORTANT Note that when no other application is related to Kafka, the cluster is secured-by-default and external listeners (bound to port 9092) are disabled, thus preventing any external incoming connection.
+When no other application is related to Apache Kafka, the cluster is secured-by-default and external listeners (bound to port 9092) are disabled, thus preventing any external incoming connection.

-Nevertheless, it is still possible to run a command from within the Kafka cluster.
-To do so, log in into one of the Kafka container in one of the units
+Nevertheless, it is still possible to run a command from within the Apache Kafka cluster.
+To do so, log in to one of the Apache Kafka containers in one of the units:

 juju ssh --container kafka kafka-k8s/leader /bin/bash